VALIS-software/VALIS-frontend/notes/PLAN.md

     - Fill out viewModel.js and appModel.ts functionality
         - Connect up TrackViewSettings
     - Migrate constants to src/Constants.ts
-    - Reorganise directories:
-        - models shouldn't be in /ui
-        - helpers shouldn't be in /ui
     - EventCreator -> node.js events

-- Tracks should never have pan-y
-    - Should adaptively display

 - Search box should be like code editor command, can also do things like [goto] or @ to go to specific regions
     - Needs to be super fast